SpocWiki/_public/schema.org/type/is_a_/intangible/alignment_object.md

 Tag Instances like this:
 #is_/an_/alignment_object

-An intangible item that describes an alignment between a learning resource and a node in an educational framework.<br/><br/>
+An intangible item that describes an alignment between a learning resource and a node in an educational framework.

 Should not be used where the nature of the alignment can be described using a simple property, for example to express that a resource <a class="localLink" href="/teaches">teaches</a> or <a class="localLink" href="/assesses">assesses</a> a competency.

 [ #is_/sub_class_of :: [[../Intangible]] ]